Jack Miller III

-Jack James Miller III is an American football quarterback for the Florida Gators.
+Jack James Miller III (born April 12, 2002) is an American former college football quarterback.
 Miller attended and played high school football at Chaparral High School located in Scottsdale, Arizona.
 Following his time as a backup with the Ohio State Buckeyes, Miller announced that he would be transferring to the University of Florida.

-Early life and high school career
+Early life

 Miller was born in Scottsdale, Arizona and later attended Chaparral High School in Scottsdale, Arizona.
 Miller holds the Arizona state record with 115 passing touchdowns, 3,653 passing yards and 53 touchdowns in a season.
 Miller was selected as a MaxPreps in 2020.
 He committed to Ohio State University to play college football.

 College career

 Ohio State

 Miller spent his true freshman year at Ohio State as a backup to Justin Fields.
 He did not attempt any passes but scored a rushing touchdown against Nebraska.

-Miller was named the backup quarterback to C. J. Stroud as a redshirt-freshman following the departure of Fields to the 2021 NFL Draft.
+Miller was named the backup quarterback to C. J. Stroud as a redshirt freshman following the departure of Fields to the 2021 NFL draft.
 He played in four games following blowout leads.
 On November 28, 2021, Miller announced that he was leaving Ohio State.
 On December 21, 2021, Miller announced his commitment to the Florida Gators.

 Florida

 On December 21, 2021, Miller transferred to Florida.
+After graduating in 2023, it was announced that he retired from college football.